-Basic development queue template includes the following issue types by default:
+Basic development model queue template includes the following issue types by default:

 You can also add new issue types and set up a dedicated workflow for them if needed, such as setting up their possible statuses and status transition rules.

-Tracker lets you link issue types to each other.
+In Tracker, you can link issues to each other.
 A list of clickable issue links is displayed on the issue pages.
 Here is what issue links let you do:

 Decompose your issues.
 Break larger project chunks into standalone issues and sub-issues.